Computer Science (Ph.D.)

-- GRE scores.
-For the Direct program, the minimum required GRE scores are 310 and 4.0 (analytical writing).
+- GRE scores: For admission in 2023, GRE General scores are recommended for all Ph.D. applicants and required for applicants wanting to be considered for a teaching assistantship and all applicants with degrees from outside the U.S. For the Direct program, the minimum required GRE scores are 310 and 4.0 (analytical writing).
 For the post-master’s Ph.D. program, 304 and 3.5 are required.
 In addition, the GRE quantitative score must be at least 70%.
 The score should be at most 5-years-old.

 - Proficiency in English.
 For applicants with degrees from schools where the primary language of instruction was not English, a minimum score of 70 on the internet-based TOEFL, 47 on the PTE, or 5.5 on the IELTS exam is required for admission consideration.

 - Three letters of recommendation are required by the Department of Computer Science.

 - Good academic standing is required for applicants who are currently pursuing a graduate degree at another university or in another department at Illinois Tech.
 Good academic standing should be confirmed by submitting a transcript for the final semester from the current university.